 How Is Debt Divided in a Divorce in Tennessee?

 In a Tennessee divorce, a couple’s debt is divided much like their assets—equitably.
 However, it also depends on the situation.
 For example, the judge may award the lower-earning spouse with less debt than the higher-earning spouse or, if one spouse mishandled the assets, the judge may assign the entire debt to him or her.

-Contact Our Jackson Property Division Lawyer for Experienced Legal Assistance Today
+Contact Our Jackson Property Division Lawyer Today

 You have too much to lose and everything to gain by consulting with a lawyer.
 Our Jackson property division attorney can review your divorce and determine all of your available legal options in order to obtain the most favorable outcome possible.